x13a/Vibe/README.md

 ## Permissions

-* NOTIFICATION_LISTENER - scan for a call answer/end
+* NOTIFICATION_LISTENER - scan for a call answer or end
-* VIBRATE               - notify when a call is answered / has ended
+* VIBRATE               - notify when a call is answered or has ended

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)